esu75/HTML/README.md

 2. Create a Beautiful Soup object and use it to extract text elements from the website.
 3. Extract the titles and preview text of the news articles that you scraped.
 Store the scraping results in Python data structures as follows:

-      1. Store each title-and-preview pair in a Python dictionary and, give each dictionary two keys: title and preview.
+      a.
+Store each title-and-preview pair in a Python dictionary and, give each dictionary two keys: title and preview.

 ## Part 2: Scrape and Analyze Mars Weather Data